FusedStamen/Wigle/beacon_spam_contamination/teardown_hypothesis.md

 transmit task before wardrive mode starts, the device could pick up its own leftover spam beacons and log them as "discovered" networks with no second device or bad actor required.

-This is consistent with a known issue: the Biscuit app has occasionally failed to actually stop the active mode while indicating it had, requiring a manual reset to clear.
+This was consistent with a known issue: the Biscuit app has occasionally failed to actually stop the active mode while indicating it had, requiring a manual reset to clear.

 ## Method